 Then the SEALDD server sends request to the AIMLE server for split operation assistance information for the data transmission.
 For example, for split AI/ML image/video processing, the request contains the information of split AI/ML endpoints (from the request in step 1), data information (e.g. data type, data size, range of data size) to be delivered/distributed to the split AI/ML endpoints, may contain QoS requirements on the data transmission, e.g. desired data transmission time.
 The information flow for the request reuses the mechanisms specified in 3GPP TS 23.482 [xx].

 3. The SEALDD server may request and receive assistance from 5GC, as described in step 2, e.g. assistance information from NWDAF (or via NEF) about analytics on E2E data volume transfer time.
 In the request from SEALDD server to NWDAF for E2E data volume transfer time analytics, the split AI/ML endpoints information and a pre-configured data size (or data size range) may be used (the pre-configured data size may be the data size provided in step 1 or be decided by the SEALDD server according to the data size range in step 1 and based on its local policy.
 The data size range is provided in step 1.).
-The analytics subscription can be modified when the actual data size changed.
+The analytics subscription is modified when the actual data size changed.
 The actual data size may be obtained via measurement described in Sdd_TransmissionQuality Management API.

 4. The SEALDD server triggers to establish connection among the consumer, SEALDD server, SEALDD client(s), and with the split AI/ML endpoints (i.e. VAL client(s)) for the data transmission.
-The split operation assistance information received in steps 2 and 3 can be used by the SEALDD server separately or jointly based on need and local policy.
+The split operation assistance information received in steps 2 and 3 is used by the SEALDD server separately or jointly based on need and local policy.

 According to the assistance information, the SEALDD server may adjust the data volume to be transmission to each of the split AI/ML endpoints (if adaptive assign of date volume to the split AI/ML endpoints is allowed), or adjust the time point/time window for data transmission to the split endpoints.